appwrite/rfc/022-custom-smtp-and-email-templates.md

 ### UI

 We will need new section under Authentication called **Email & SMS** where user will be able to add these template and SMTP configuration
+UI should also include the documentation for supported template variables for each template.

 ### Supporting Libraries